 At the bottom of the page, there are a number of additional Related System Administrator and Network Tools categorized by System Administrator Tools, Validation Tools, Content Tools, and Developer Tools.

 The Google Search Console (formerly Google Webmaster Tools) is a completely free and indispensable service offered by Google to all webmasters.
 Completely separate from Google indexing and page ranking, the Search Console is there to help optimize your site and its content for searching.
-It’s a place where you can monitor your site’s performance, identify issues, submit content for crawling, identify content you don’t want indexed, view the search queries that brought visitors to your site, monitor backlinks, and plenty more.
-Search Console will also display Google message as well as errors, including crawling errors, manual penalties, 404 pages, malware detected, etc.
+It’s a place where you can monitor your site’s performance, identify issues, submit content for crawling, identify content you don’t want to be indexed, view the search queries that brought visitors to your site, monitor backlinks, and plenty more.
+Search Console will also display Google messages as well as errors, including crawling errors, manual penalties, 404 pages, malware detected, etc.

 To get started, you’ll need a Google sign-in, which you may already have if you regularly use Google or Gmail.
 Then, you will have to add your website to Search Console.
 Before Search Console can access your site, you have to prove to Google that you’re an authorized webmaster.
 There are no less than five methods of verification for Search Console!

 Once you do this, you’ll have access to many tools and resources.
 Site configuration includes details about your sitemaps, crawler access, sitelinks, and URL parameters.
-Other areas of interest include your site on the Web, +1 metrics, diagnostics and labs.
+Other areas of interest include your site on the Web, +1 metrics, diagnostics, and labs.
 Your site on the Web is especially useful in that it provides in-depth statistics regarding your traffic, keywords, and search queries.

 Bravenet is a great place for free website building, hosting, and Web tools.
 Whether you’re just learning how to build website or just looking for something quick and simple, this is a great place to start.
 At Bravenet you can create blogs, journals, guestbooks, photo albums and forums.
 You can use their easy website builder with drag-and-drop functionality and free web hosting with tons of storage, to get a website up and running in minutes.